Authorities expand search area for killer who escaped Pennsylvania prison after latest sighting

 "You’re dealing with someone who is desperate and doesn’t want to be caught,” George Bivens, deputy commissioner of operations for the Pennsylvania State Police, said during a news conference Tuesday.
 “If he can find some shelter, if he can find some food, he’s going to take advantage of whatever he finds.”

 Authorities haven’t disclosed how Cavalcante managed to escape, saying it is under investigation.
-He was sentenced to life in prison last month for killing his ex-girlfriend in front of her children, and escaped while awaiting transfer to state prison.
+He received a life sentence last month for killing his ex-girlfriend in front of her children, and escaped while awaiting transfer to state prison.

 “He’s a bad guy.
 He needs to be in custody and we are determined to capture him,” Bivens said.

-Note: This story has been corrected to show that the name of the jail is Chester County Prison, not Chester State Prison.